SammRosenthal/my-.vimrc/README.md

 need to install vim-plug for plugin in management - https://github.com/junegunn/vim-plug

+on linux distros you will need to install: git nodejs npm neovim vim

 "vim ~/.vimrc" and paste the contents of this repo in it

 Install the plugins by running in teh .vimrc file :PlugInstall